ret2eax/snowaudit/README.md

 # About

-Ghetto software written in C# that aims to assist in instance hardening, through the identification of security issues within integrated ServiceNow configurations.
+Ghetto software written in Rust that aims to assist in instance hardening, through the identification of security issues within integrated ServiceNow configurations.

 It's important to **note** that this program is designed to assist you during a configuration review, and should **not** replace manual review.
 Therefore, it is recommended that this tool **not** be solely relied on, but rather used in support of your own analysis.